sonyarianto/dauh/README.md

 # dauh

-Detect popular CLI on your computer.
+Detect well-known CLI on your computer.
 Is PHP exists?
-Is Node.js exists? and many more.
+Is Node.js exists? and many more, along with its version.

 ## Overview

-Sometimes I need to check if a CLI exists on the computer and its version.
-Such as PHP, Node.js, Composer, and many more.
-I don't want to type the command and check the output.
-I want to check it programmatically.
-So I created this package.
+This tool is like a quick checkup for your computer.
+It will detect well-known CLI avaliability on your computer.
+It will also detect its version.

 ## Installation